 Most would agree that 2020 has been an absolute sh*tshow.
 So many deep-rooted issues have come to the surface which has left so much divisiveness.
-Not only have we witnessed mass destruction, horrific deaths, and overall unrest, these issues have torn away friendships, driven wedges into families, and cultivated fear.
+It’s torn away friendships, driven wedges into families, and cultivated fear.
 People are more than ever afraid to voice an opinion or perspective that could be misconstrued.
 And I never thought I’d live in a world where you have to ask permission from loved ones for a hug.
 (Not easy when your love language is physical touch).
 This is not the start of a new decade any of us ever imagined.

 Some of us desperately desire the return to normal.
 Some of us encourage the realization that there is no returning to the new normal.
 Some of us balk at the overuse of the phrase ‘new normal’ but long for a better world where we find a beautiful normal we haven’t even experienced yet (me).